How does an aromatherapist mom deal with hot flashes at night?

 Keep your bedroom well aired.
 Not too hot not too cold.
 A small gap of fresh air but not a draught onto your shoulders.

-Synthetic duvets or linen, even poly cotton duvet cover bring on sweating.
+Synthetic duvets or linen, even poly- cotton duvet covers might bring on sweating.
 Have a separate duvet for your partner.
 Cotton, merino, bamboo or other natural bedding.
+Have layers/options available.
+When the weather changes rapidly, it can be annoying to keep up with duvet/layer planning.

 Turning the pillow during the night.
 Switching pillowcases daily.
 (One friend puts her pillowcase into the freezer before bedtime!)